 In an emergency, these documents determine who is legally authorized to decide the treatment you receive and what insurance you have to cover the treatment cost.
 They also carry out your wishes in case of your passing.

-For added peace of mind, store all legal documents in a secure, trusted location like Trustworthy.
-Using this platform, you can safely store your documents and permit easy access to trusted individuals, such as your emergency contact, to use in emergencies.
+For added peace of mind, you can store all legal documents in a secure, trusted location like Trustworthy.
+Using this platform, you can pre-authorize access to trusted individuals, such as your emergency contact.

 Care of Your Dependents

 We recommend setting up a comprehensive outline of the care for your dependents in case of your passing.
-Your emergency contact should know how you want your assets, insurance policies, and 401k benefits divided amongst your children/other dependents.
+Your emergency contact should know how you want your assets, insurance policies, and 401(k) benefits divided among your children/other dependents.

 Your pets are just as important, and you should lay out a detailed plan listing who you want to leave them to.
 As you would for yourself, choose a responsible individual you trust to care for your animals in your absence.